hkamel/MCW-IoT-for-business/Hands-on lab/HOL step-by-step - IoT for business.md

 6. Select **Save**

-7. Select **Import Azure Stream Analytics IoT Edge Module**
+7. Select **Select Azure Stream Analytics Module**

     ![Import Azure Stream Analytics to IoT Edge Module is selected in the Device Details blade.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image111.png "Device Details blade")

 8. Select your Azure subscription, then the Stream Analytics job you created in the previous task

-9. Choose the option to **select storage account** from your subscriptions
+9.  if you are missing a storage account setting, click on the link to set it up

 10. Choose the same subscription, then select the Storage account to which you added the asa-container Container at the beginning of the previous task